solarwinds/solarwinds-apm-ruby/README.md

   # from upstream) and "never".
 You must set this directive to "always" in
   # order to initiate tracing.
   Oboe::Config[:tracing_mode] = 'always'

-  # You can remove the following line in production to allow for
-  # auto sampling or managing the sample rate through the TraceView portal.
-  Oboe::Config[:sample_rate] = 1e6
 end
 ```

-Note: If you're on Heroku, you don't need to set `tracing_mode` or `sample_rate` - they will be automatically configured.
+Note: If you're on Heroku, you don't need to set `tracing_mode` - it will be automatically configured.

 ## Grape